 The bohemian artist is detached from his middle or upper-class roots and finds a greater sense of belonging among the poor.
 Of course a devotion to art is, de facto, a renunciation of money, though shadowed by dreams of recognition and wealth.
 Artists who become wealthy can only do so as a by-product or side-effect of their art; no one goes into art to make money; anyone who does is gadjo, no part of this tribe.
 The bohemian accepts poverty because he aspires to something richer than wealth.
 The mystery he sets against bourgeois banality, the arcane enlightenment that sustains the literary gypsy, is more than status or wealth; it is art.
 The goddess that breaks the rock for him and makes the desert flower is not Cybele but his model or Muse.

 As for love, the poets and painters of Montmartre, the Latin Quarter and other bohemian haunts found their anima in the idealized figure of the grisette – the poor working class girl who cheerfully combines prostitution with her work as a seamstress, a flower seller, or a milliner’s assistant.
-The title role in Giacomo Puchini’s opera La Bohème (1896), beloved of the bourgeoisie across Europe and indeed the world, is based on characters out of Henri Murger’s loosely structured ‘novel’ Scenes de la Vie de Bohème: Francine and Mimì.
+The title role in Giacomo Puchini’s opera La Bohème (1896), beloved of the bourgeoisie across Europe and indeed the world, is is a composite of Francine and Mimì from Henri Murger’s loosely structured novel, Scenes de la Vie de Bohème (1851), in turn based on the character sketches he wrote while living in Paris.
 The composite character Mimì is a seamstress, but all the other main characters are artistic bohemians: Rudolfo is a poet, Marcello a painter, Musetta a singer, Schaunard a musician, Colline a philosopher, and so on.
 The cast is made up with students, working girls, townsfolk, shopkeepers, street-vendors, soldiers, waiters, children… and this is the bohemian milieu.

 Forty years later Tennessee Williams beautifully evokes a similar urban milieu in his play A Streetcar Named Desire, set in New Orleans.
 In Williams’ cast there is no poet – that role is subsumed into the lyricism of the author’s stage directions, and the madness of his alter ego, Blanche Dubois.
 But Elysian Fields thrums with jazz musicians, sailors, working men, street-vendors and prostitutes.
 For the bohemian poet or the New Realist playwright, these people are real in ways that those trapped in the illusions of the secure, respectable life are not.